 We know that Edouard died in 1883 from locomotor ataxia, which was a side effect of syphilis.
 Syphilis is usually transmitted through sexual activity.

-In speaking of Edouard’s death Berthe Morisot wrote to her sister Edma about some of her feelings:
+In speaking of Edouard’s death, Berthe Morisot wrote to her sister Edma about some of her feelings:

 Edouard Manet and Berthe Morisot Form a Lifelong Relationship.

 We know that Edouard Manet was quite intrigued by Berthe.
 She sat for him, and he painted her many times.
 Berthe’s mother usually came with her as the chaperon when she modeled for Edouard Manet.
 She never modeled nude for him, but I am sure her mother must have watched what was going on and was extremely concerned.
-Her daughter was un-married, having spurned marriage so that she could work full-time on her art.
+Her daughter was unmarried, having spurned marriage so that she could work full-time on her art.

 Edouard Manet had a reputation in Paris for being a rebel.
-Though he would have been considered a gentleman, Luncheon’s painting on the Grass (1862) and Olympia (1863) caused quite a stir in Paris society.
+Though he would have been considered a gentleman, Luncheon’s paintings on the Grass (1862) and Olympia (1863) caused quite a stir in Paris society.
 Berthe’s parents would have known about his reputation and were probably very concerned about their daughter’s reputation with Edouard Manet.

 We do not know if Edouard and Berthe ever had an intimate physical relationship.
 Still, from the paintings he painted of her, you can see the flirting taking place, especially in how he painted her eyes.

 We can only suppose that Berthe’s mother did not really approve or was worried about the effect this relationship between Berthe and Edouard would have on her daughter’s social reputation.
-When Edouard Manet finally painted a portrait of his wife Suzanne, Berthe’s mother in speaking of Berthe’s relationship with Edouard Manet said:
+When Edouard Manet finally painted a portrait of his wife Suzanne, Berthe’s mother in speaking of Berthe’s relationship with Edouard Manet, said:

 Listen To Our Podcast About Berthe Morisot And The Manet Brothers below or by clicking here.

-Here are some things we know about the relationship between Edouard Manet and Berthe Morisot:
+Things we know about the relationship between Edouard Manet and Berthe Morisot:

 - The correspondence between Berthe Morisot and Édouard Manet shows warm affection.